-List decodable codes, list recoverable codes and list recoverable codes from arbitrary size (defined in section 3.5) are used as the code C in the constructions $G \circ C$ of error correcting codes with efficient list decoding, and of list decodable codes with various ranges of parameters.
+List decodable codes, list recoverable codes and list recoverable codes from arbitrary size (defined in section 3.5) are used as the code C in the constructions $G \circ C$ we discuss in this work.

 Finally, we say that a code is explicit if a codeword of the code can be computed in time polynomial in the code length.